jasonbunnell/jables-api/README.md

 * **Limit** - this is a value set by the limit variable or by the limit parameter.
 EXAMPLE - `attractions?limit=10`
 * **Page** - this is a value set by the page variable that default to 1 or by the page parameter.
 EXAMPLE - `attractions?page=2`

+## Auth Middleware
+Auth middleware has functions used in the routes file to protect private routes.
+* **Protect** - this protects routes
+* **Authorize** - this ensures users have the right permissions.
+Currently there are Users, Publishers, and Admins.
+The roles that are allowed to access routes are set in the route file and passed in the authorize method.

 ## Config
 * **Config** - backup config folder on Google Drive personal under FLX compass.